Thursday, September 4, 2008

 Prep for the ladyfingers ( Vicenzi brand):

 Combine the espresso, Torani, 6 squares chocolate, vanilla and heat gently stirring to dissolve the chocolate.
 Cool this mixture.
-Dip each lady finger very quickly in this mixture and arrange in a single layer in a pretty dish.
+Dip each lady finger very quickly, ( for a second on each side), in this mixture and arrange in a single layer in a pretty dish.
 Cover with a layer of zabaglione and sprinkle with the flake and arrange another layer of ladyfingers on top and continue until done.
-Garnish with the cocoa.
+Garnish with the cocoa,( I grated some dark chocolate on the fine side of the grater and mixed with the dutch cocoa) & also strawberries, just to make the dessert look pretty.

 12 comments: